Search Field Guide

 Habitat

 Habitats occupied in Montana are similar in structure and composition to other locations in the species' range.
 These include alpine locations with a wide variety of plant habitats from dry, rocky, windswept areas to perpetually wet and mossy streamside areas; level or gently sloping sites are most favored.
-Moist vegetation (in recently snow-covered or stream-fed areas) and rocks are present in all areas heavily used by ptarmigan in summer, and in Glacier National Park it is often associated with dwarf willow (Salix nivalis), heath (Phyllodoce sp. and Cassiope sp.), and mosses.
+Moist vegetation (in recently snow-covered or stream-fed areas) and rocks are present in all areas heavily used by ptarmigan in summer, and in Glacier National Park it is often associated with net-veined willow (Salix nivalis), heath (Phyllodoce sp. and Cassiope sp.), and mosses.
 They do not occur during summer in forest or shrubby vegetation over 50 cm tall, although limited data from autumn and winter indicate ptarmigan sometimes occupy patches of krummholz (stunted and wind-deformed) trees (Choate 1963; Scott 1982).
 Nests are built in alpine terrain, in rocky areas or sparsely vegetated, grassy slopes.
 High fidelity to breeding territories in successive years tends to result in young adult birds searching for vacant territories in the natal area.

 Food Habits